kyoukaya/rhine/readme.md

-# Rhine
+# rhine

-Rhine is a modular framework for intercepting, processing, and dispatching game traffic for Arknight's global, Japanese and Korean servers by means of a HTTPS proxy.
+rhine is a modular framework for intercepting, processing, and dispatching game traffic for Arknight's global, Japanese and Korean servers by means of a HTTPS proxy.
+Another core functionality of rhine is to mirror the game state of the client by inspection of HTTPS traffic, allowing modules insight into the exact state and changes to the state of the client.
-Optionally, Rhine can also block requests to telemetry or ad domains frequently contacted when using an android emulator.
+Optionally, rhine can also block requests to telemetry or ad domains frequently contacted when using an android emulator.

 ## Usage

-While Rhine is intended to be used as a framework on which developers can write their own programs, an example program is provided as [`cmd/example/rhine.go`](https://github.com/kyoukaya/rhine/blob/master/cmd/example/rhine.go) which initializes the `packetlogger` and `droplogger` modules so that developers can give it a spin.
+While rhine is intended to be used as a framework on which developers can write their own programs, an example program is provided as [`cmd/example/rhine.go`](https://github.com/kyoukaya/rhine/blob/master/cmd/example/rhine.go) which initializes the `packetlogger` and `droplogger` modules so that developers can give it a spin.
-Execute `go run cmd/example/rhine.go` to start the proxy server, and then direct your client to use it.
-You will be required to install a generated root CA on your emulator/device so that Rhine will be able to listen in on the HTTPS game traffic.
+Run `go build cmd/example/rhine.go && ./rhine.exe` to build and run the proxy server, and then direct your client to use it.
+You will be required to install the generated root CA on your emulator/device so that rhine will be able to listen in on the HTTPS game traffic.

-## Modules
+## Example Modules

 The 2 provided example modules in this repository are pretty self explanatory, `packetlogger` logs the raw body of each game packet, while `droplogger` logs the drops from each battle.

-Besides the modules provided in this repository, you can also try out the [ak-discordrpc](https://github.com/kyoukaya/ak-discordrpc) module.
+Besides the modules provided in this repository, you can also try out:
+- [ak-discordrpc](https://github.com/kyoukaya/ak-discordrpc) - a Discord rich presence client for Arknights.
+- [angelina](https://github.com/kyoukaya/angelina) - websocket interface for rhine allowing packet and gamestate hooks.

 ## Development